 Documents for grandpas

-Even though you are family, you most likely cannot consent to your grandchildren’s medical care if something happens to them while in your care.
-These documents allow the parents to give you temporary consent to allow medical treatment and to travel with your grandkids.
+Even though you are family, you most likely cannot consent to medical treatment for your grandchildren if something happens to them while in your care.
+These documents allow a parent to give you temporary consent to allow medical treatment and to travel with your grandkids.

 Consent for Medical Treatment – Consent for Medical Treatment can be used to authorize a grandparent to seek medical attention on behalf of their grandchild should anything happen while under their supervision.